 In 2004, the Regional Board approved amendments to the Water Quality Control Plan for the Santa Ana Basin (Basin Plan) that incorporated a revised Total Dissolved Solids (TDS) and Nitrogen Management Plan (Salt Management Plan).
 The revised Salt Management Plan addresses total dissolved solids (TDS) and nitrogen in both surface waters and groundwaters throughout the Santa Ana River basin in order to control the excess salt buildup in the Region's waters.
-In part, the 2004 amendments require that the average TDS and nitrate-nitrogen concentrations in every groundwater management zone be reassessed every three years.
+In part, the 2004 amendments require that the average TDS and nitrate-nitrogen concentrations in every groundwater management zone be reassessed every 3 years.
 Groundwater management zones are shown in Figure 1-1 (below).

-The Regional Board uses this analysis to determine: 1) whether TDS and nitrate-nitrogen water quality objectives are being met; 2) how much assimilative capacity exists in each groundwater management zone; and 3) if some change in the nitrogen and/or TDS management strategy or wasteload allocation is necessary to protect and/or improve water quality.
+The Regional Board uses this analysis to determine: 1) whether TDS and nitrate-nitrogen water quality objectives are being met; 2) how much assimilative capacity exists in each groundwater management zone; and 3) if some change in the nitrogen and/or TDS management strategy or wasteload allocations for wastewater treatment plant discharges is necessary to protect and/or improve water quality.
 These determinations are necessary in order to develop appropriate waste discharge requirements.

-In 2005 local water supply and wastewater agencies formed the Basin Monitoring Program Task Force (BMPTF), administered by the Santa Ana Watershed Project Authority (SAWPA), to implement some of the monitoring and reporting requirements identified in the 2004 Salt Management Plan.
-Specifically, the BMPTF accepted responsibility for recomputing the ambient average concentration of TDS and nitrate-nitrogen in each groundwater management zone every three years.
+In 2005, local water supply and wastewater agencies formed the Basin Monitoring Program Task Force (BMPTF), administered by the Santa Ana Watershed Project Authority (SAWPA), to implement some of the monitoring and reporting requirements specified in the 2004 Salt Management Plan.
+Specifically, the BMPTF accepted responsibility for conducting the recomputation of the ambient average concentration of TDS and nitrate-nitrogen in each groundwater management zone every 3 years.

-The first re-assessment covered the 20-year period from 1978 to 1997 (WEI, 2000); the second update covered the period from 1984 to 2003 (WEI, 2005); the third update covered the period from 1987 to 2006 (WEI, 2008); the fourth covered the period from 1990 to 2009 (WEI, 2011); and the fifth covered the period from 1992 to 2012 (WEI, 2014).
+The first recomputation covered the 20-year period from 1978 to 1997 (WEI, 2000); the second update covered the period from 1984 to 2003 (WEI, 2005); the third update covered the period from 1987 to 2006 (WEI, 2008); the fourth covered the period from 1990 to 2009 (WEI, 2011); and the fifth covered the period from 1992 to 2012 (WEI, 2014).
 In 2016, the BMPTF contracted with CDM-Smith, Inc. and D.B.
-Stephens, Inc. to perform the sixth update which covers the 20-year period from 1996 to 2015.
-The summary report for the most recent update has been submitted to the Regional Board for final acceptance (DBS&A, 2017).
+Stephens, Inc. to perform the sixth update which covers the 20year period from 1996 to 2015.
+The summary report for this recent update has been submitted to the Regional Board for final acceptance (DBS&A, 2017).

 No substantive computational changes have been made to the ambient water quality calculation procedure since the Regional Board first approved the methods in 2004.
 In all cases, the current ambient concentration of nitrate-nitrogen and TDS is calculated as a 20-year running volume-weighted average.
-All available groundwater data for the most recent 20-year monitoring period are used to ensure that the computed ambient water quality concentrations account for both temporal and spatial variability as recommended in the State Board's Administrative Procedures Update #90-004.
+All available groundwater data for the most recent 20-year monitoring period are used to ensure that the computed ambient water quality concentrations account for both temporal and spatial variability, as recommended in the State Board's Administrative Procedures Update #90-004.

-All of the data is subjected to a rigorous QA/QC review before beginning the recomputation procedure.
-Over the years, several minor improvements have been made to better identify potential data errors and anomalies in order to assure high confidence in the resulting analysis.
-These procedural improvements are well-documented in the final reports and questionable data is flagged when the master database is being updated.
+All of the data undergoes a rigorous quality assurance/quality control (QA/QC) review before beginning the recomputation procedure.
+In addition, over the years, several minor improvements have been made, to better identify potential data errors and anomalies in order to assure high confidence in the resulting analysis; questionable data is flagged when the master database is being updated.
+These procedural improvements and QA/QC review results are documented in the final reports.